okfn/opendataindex/README.md

 This is the code that powers the [Open Data Index](http://index.okfn.org/).

-Just ported from Jekyll to Pelican.
-No docs yet.

 ## Setup

 Some brief instructions, proper docs to come.

-* setup a virtual env
+* Setup a virtual env
-* `pip install -r requirements.txt`
+* Install dependencies: `pip install -r requirements.txt`
 * `pelican content -o output -s pelicanconf.py`
 * `./develop-server` to run a server that watches and builds